 Being outside with a dog gets us out of our heads, forcing us to focus on the moment.

-When I’m out with Duck, my one year old lab, trying to reinforce behaviors we’ve worked on, he knows the instant my attention shifts slightly.
-If I remember something, “Oh crap, I forgot to put milk on the grocery list.”
-At that very second, Duck will take off to explore something far more interesting than me.
+When I’m out with my one year old lab, Duck, he knows the instant my attention shifts.
+For example, “Oh crap, I forgot to put milk on the grocery list.”
+At that very second, Duck will take off to explore something more interesting.
 He serves as a constant reminder to let go of the running dialogue in my head.
-If I’m having a day where I can’t stop thinking about something that’s bothering me, I won’t work with Duck.
-We will end up sliding backwards in our training and both get frustrated, so it’s not worth it.
+Instead, I need to be reinforcing behaviors we’ve worked on.
+If I’m having a day where I can’t get my mind off something, I won’t work with Duck.
+Why?
+Because, our training will slide and we’ll get frustrated.
+It’s not worth it.
 Working with Duck and any of my other dogs has made me realize that training a dog is an exercise in learning to be present.

-Last modified: October 11, 2017
+Last modified: November 14, 2017